MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/faqs.md

 By combining the capabilities of Workplace Analytics and MyAnalytics, plans help you transform insights from Workplace Analytics into targeted change plans across your team.
 See [Plans](./plans.md) for details.

 > [!Note]
-> Plans are not available within the Teams Insights app.
+> Plans are not available within the Microsoft Viva Insights app.

 ##### Q13 Why are some employees in my team not eligible to enroll in plans?